This camera manual library is for reference and historical purposes,

 into Film Chamber (2B) (Fig. 4).

-position by turning Film Rewind Crank (2) clockwise or counterclockwise
+by turning Film Rewind Crank (2) clockwise or counterclockwise so that Film

-so that Film Rewind Shaft (27) engages the film cartridge and that the
+Rewind Shaft (27) engages the film cartridge and that the film cartridge is

-insert it into one of the slits of Film Take-up Spool (32) (Fig. 6).
-To
+it into one of the slits of Film Take-up Spool (32) (Fig. 6).
+To bring the slit

 6. Rotate Film Take-up Spool (32) by advancing Film

-the film tip is firmly hooked onto Film Take-up Spool (32) (Fig. 7) and
+film tip is firmly hooked onto Film Take-up Spool (32) (Fig. 7) and that

 (Fig. 8).

-three times, after depressing Shutter Release Button (9) each time, until
+times, after depressing Shutter Release Button (9) each time, until the number

 Tips for Better Results